 The Plastiki Expedition

-The proposal is to build a boat from plastic bottles and recycled materials, which will then be sailed across the Pacific Ocean from North America to Australia.
+The Plastiki Expedition was conceived by adventurer David de Rothschild and aimed to draw attention to the state of our oceans.
+The project involved building a boat from plastic bottles and recycled materials, which was then sailed across the Pacific Ocean from North America to Australia.

-The four month voyage will see The Plastiki pass through a number of environmentally sensitive regions.
-The most notable of which has been ominously named the 'Eastern Garbage Patch', a region six times the size of the United Kingdom where vast quantities of plastic pollution have accumulated because of the currents.
+The four month voyage saw The Plastiki pass through the ominously named 'Eastern Garbage Patch', a region six times the size of the United Kingdom where vast quantities of plastic pollution have accumulated because of the currents.

 Client - Adventure Ecology